Triton-Talk/tritontalk/README.md

 ## Preparing the application

-To run the application you will need a [Twilio account](https://www.twilio.com/try-twilio) and Node.js and npm installed.
+To run the application you will need Node.js and npm installed.
-This app uses docker and docker-compose to run.
+This app uses docker and docker-compose to run for production.
 Start by cloning or downloading the repo to your machine.

 ```bash